Theoretical Study of the Squeezed-Light-Enhanced Sensitivity to Gravity-Induced Entanglement via Finite-Time Analysis: Summary and Discussion

 Second, we estimated the systematic and statistical errors of the degree of entanglement \( \langle E_{\rm Fil}(\omega) \rangle \) under a finite measurement time $T$.
 It was found that the systematic error \( \Delta E_{\rm sys}(\omega_n, T) \) decreases as the measurement time increases, and that its characteristic timescale is proportional to \( 1/\gamma_m \).
 Based on these error estimates, we evaluated the signal-to-noise ratio (SNR) for finite measurement time and determined the total measurement time \( T_{\text{total}} \) required to achieve \( \text{SNR} = 1 \).
 This provides a realistic estimate of the measurement duration necessary to detect and quantify entanglement under finite-time experimental conditions.

 In contrast to a previous argument~\cite{Miki2024-2}, which focused on the time required for the system to reach a steady state, our analysis introduces a fundamental timescale that encompasses the entire experimental cycle, including subsequent data analysis, which is necessary for the Fourier analysis.
 A realistic approach to GIE detection based on this framework is expected to be further explored in future work.
-Future work will involve employing a Wiener filter for accounting for feedback noise, additional noises and errors in experiments, to enable a more accurate estimation of the time required for GIE detection.
-In particular, models that explicitly include feedback noise may allow for higher mechanical dissipation rate and thus potentially shorten the detection time.
-Finally, for the practical implementation of GIE detection on Earth, where low-frequency seismic noises pose a significant challenge, and space-based experiments are expected to be particularly effective~\cite{matsumoto2025spacebasedmmmgscalelaserinterferometer}.
-In such environments, where cosmic ray-induced noise becomes critical, the experimental parameters must be carefully optimized.
-This remains an important direction for future work.
+Future work will involve employing a Wiener filter for accounting for feedback noise, additional noises, and errors in experiments, to enable a more accurate estimation of the time required for GIE detection.
+In particular, models that explicitly include feedback noise may allow for a higher mechanical dissipation rate and thus potentially shorten the detection time.

+Since low-frequency seismic noises pose a significant challenge for the practical implementation of GIE detection on the earth, space-based experiments are expected to be particularly effective~\cite{matsumoto2025spacebasedmmmgscalelaserinterferometer}.
+In such environments, in addition to the significant impact of acceleration noise and charging caused by cosmic-ray impacts, the inertial stability of the spacecraft limits the measurement of the common mode.
+Drag-free control satellites such as LPF have reported thruster noise and fluctuations in external forces \cite{Anderson2018}, and these levels are known to be far larger than those required for GIE detection.
+Therefore, careful optimization of the mirror mass, laser power, and other experimental parameters, together with a passive shielding configuration, is indispensable.
+These remain important directions for future work.